CFC Announced as a founding member of the Boys ECNL!

 U. S. Soccer indicates it will announce in the near future, specific details, including a number of new initiatives and recommendations concerning the modification of substitution rules and limitations on heading the ball as well as a more comprehensive player safety campaign.

 As outlined below, there are two distinct branches in nearly every area that work as "brother/sister" branches.
 At the younger ages, each branch has its own developmental program and Premier teams from U11-U13.
 At the U14 age, the United program begins for both boys and girls for the most talented and committed players in the club.
-The United Girls have two teams per age group and compete in the ECNL and NPL, while the boys program has one team that competes in the NEP League in Massachusetts.
+The United Girls have two teams per age group and compete in the ECNL and NPL, while the boys program has one team that will compete in the ECNL (starting in '17/'18) and one that will continue to compete in the NEP NPL League.

 For those that do not want to make the commitment involved with the United program, CFC offers State and Regional Level teams for the U14-U18 age groups.
 Based locally in the branch areas, the two branches closest to each other work together to form teams that will play in the Region I League and the Connecticut State Cup.
 If the demand is there, each branch may field separate teams from U14-U18, but there will always be a convenient place to play for players of all ability levels.